Yash-Kavaiya/Angular-Flask-Dialogflow-API/README.md

-# Angular-Flask-Dialogflow API Chatbot
+# Angular-Flask-Dialogflow CX Chatbot Widget

-This project is a full-stack application that integrates an Angular frontend with a Flask backend to create a chatbot powered by Google's Dialogflow API.
+This project is a full-stack application that integrates an Angular frontend with a Flask backend to create a chatbot widget powered by Google's Dialogflow CX API.

 ## Features

-- Interactive chatbot UI built with Angular
+- Interactive popup chatbot widget positioned in the bottom-right corner
+- Voice input support using the Web Speech API
+- File attachment capabilities
-- Flask backend serving as a proxy to Dialogflow API
+- Flask backend serving as a proxy to Dialogflow CX API
 - Real-time chat interface with typing indicators
 - Support for rich responses from Dialogflow (buttons, cards, etc.)
 - Responsive design that works on mobile and desktop